You want to start a prayer meeting at your church, but nobody wants to go.

 Some people love long hours of unending prayer.

-Some people get very anxious and claustrophobic in settings like this.
+But some people get very anxious and claustrophobic in settings like this.

 By creating a mission for the meeting, a theme for this particular week, and brackets for the prayer time (opening and closing liturgies), you give antsy attendants a light at the end of the tunnel.